uzluisf/ca-notes/README.md

 of the clock cycle*.

 **Example:** A computer program runs in $10$ seconds on computer A, which has a
-$2GHz$ clock.
-We want to build a computer, B, that will run the same program in
+$2\text{ GHz}$ clock.
+We want to build a computer, B, that will run the same program in $6$ seconds.
+Increasing in the clock rate is possible, but this increase will affect the rest of the CPU design, causing computer B to require
-$6$ seconds.
-Increasing in the clock rate is possible, but this increase will affect the rest of the CPU design, causing computer B to require $1.2$ times as many clock cycles as computer A for this program.
+$1.2$ times as many clock cycles as computer A for this program.
 What clock rate should we target?

    1. Find the number of clock cycles required for the program on A:
    \begin{align*} \text{CPU time}_A &= \frac{\text{CPU clock